crest-cassia/oacis/docs/en/tips.md

 In order to enable Read-Only mode, make a file *"config/user_config.yml"* in the directory where the source code of OACIS exists.
 You can find a sample file *"config/user_config.sample.yml"*.
-To enable Read-Only mode, edit the configuration file as follows and restart OACIS.
+To control the accessibility, edit the configuration file as follows and restart OACIS.

 {% highlight yaml %}
 ---
-read_only: true
+access_level: 0
 {% endhighlight %}

+`access_level: 2` corresponds to the normal mode.
+When `access_level: 1`, creation of new Simulator, Analyzer, and edit on an existing Simulator or Analyzer are prohibited.
+You can submit a job for a Simulator that is already defined.

-With this setting, the worker process is not launched, and any modification from web browsers become impossible.
+With `access_level: 0`, the worker process is not launched, and any modification from web browsers become impossible, i.e., READ ONLY mode is set.
 Furthremore, OACIS is bound to IP address `0.0.0.0` under this setting by default, making OACIS accessible from other hosts.
 If you would like to customize the binding IP address, add a line like `binding_ip: 'localhost'`.